serenarena2/Senior-Thesis/README.md

-# Senior Thesis - Pace University
+# Senior Thesis - Pace University - How Does Sustainable Development Effect Economic Growth in the Long Run?
 Conducted research on sustainable development variables and measured their effect on economic growth using a panel regression model.

 The purpose of this project is to understand how nations measure their success and whether these